-- To make the Dough, add all ingredients to a mixer with the dough hook attachment (rub some oil on the dough hook so the dough won’t stick), and mix on low for 8-9 minutes, until dough is no longer sticky and snaps back into shape after pinching (photo here).
+- To make the Dough, add all ingredients to a mixer with the dough hook attachment, and mix on speed 2 until dough forms and is slightly warm to the touch (about 3-5 minutes).
 Cover the dough for 1 hour and let sit in a warm area to build humidity to allow the dough to rise.

-- Once the dough has risen (photo here), find a workspace at least 3ft wide and flour the surface.
+- Once the dough has risen, find a workspace at least 3-foot wide and flour the surface.
 Cut the dough into two halves and sprinkle with flour.
 Roll dough into a 2-foot long strip about 12-16 inches wide.

-- Cover with a large plastic bag (like a garbage bag) and let the dough proof for an hour (photo here).
+- Cover with a large plastic bag (like a garbage bag) and let the dough proof for an hour.

 - Heat oven to 350 degrees and bake on a cookie sheet covered with parchment paper for 15-18 minutes, until the top is golden brown.
 Take out and let cool.